Understanding Hormonal Crosstalk in Arabidopsis Root Development via Emulation and History Matching: Methods

 \subsubsection{Mutants and Feeding}

-We will be interested in comparing the differences in output concentrations under different experimental conditions (wild type (\emph{wt}), \emph{pls} mutant, PLS overexpressed transgenic (\emph{PLSox}), ethylene insensitive \emph{etr1}, double mutant \emph{plsetr1}, no feeding, feeding auxin \emph{$ f_a $}, feeding cytokinin \emph{$ f_c $}, feeding ethylene \emph{$ f_e $}, feeding any combination of these hormones $ f_af_c $, $ f_af_e $, $ f_cf_e $ and $ f_af_cf_e $) \cite{IPPHCARD}.
+We will be interested in comparing the differences in chemical concentrations (corresponding to model outputs $ [Auxin], [CK], [ET], [PLSm] $ and $ [PIN] $) for different mutants (wild type (\emph{WT}), \emph{pls} mutant, PLS overexpressed transgenic (\emph{PLSox}), ethylene insensitive \emph{etr1}, double mutant \emph{plsetr1}) and feeding regimes (no feeding \emph{$ f_0 $}, feeding auxin \emph{$ f_a $}, feeding cytokinin \emph{$ f_c $}, feeding ethylene \emph{$ f_e $}, feeding any combination of these hormones $ f_af_c $, $ f_af_e $, $ f_cf_e $ and $ f_af_cf_e $) of Arabidopsis \citep{IPPHCARD}.
+Note that wild type (\emph{WT}) refers to the typical plant occurring naturally in the wild that has not been mutated, however, we include this unmutated option in the list of mutants for notational convenience.
 Note that for simplicity of terminology, exogenous application of IAA, cytokinin or ACC is referred to as ``feeding auxin, cytokinin or ethylene" respectively.

 In the model, mutant type is controlled by altering the parameters representing the expression of the two genes \emph{PLS} and \emph{ETR1}.
 Input rate parameter $ k_6 $ controls the amount to which PLS is suppressed, hence \emph{pls} is represented by setting $ k_6 = 0 $ and \emph{PLSox} is represented by increasing the size of $ k_6 $ to a value greater than that of the wild type plant.
 Input rate parameter $ k_{11} $ represents the rate of conversion of the active form of the ethylene receptor to its inactive form.
 The ethylene insensitive \emph{etr1} mutant is represented by decreasing the size of $ k_{11} $ to a much smaller value than that of wild type. \emph{plsetr1} is represented by both setting $ k_6 = 0 $ and $ k_{11} $ to its much decreased value.
 Feeding regime is represented by the initial conditions of certain outputs. $ [IAA] $, $ [cytokinin] $ and $ [ACC] $ take initial condition values 0 or 1, as indicated in Table \ref{IOV}, depending on whether or not the respective chemical auxin, cytokinin or ethylene has been fed.